-The Citrus museum is 6 km from Chios town in a very fertile area with oranges and lemons, called Kampos.
+The Citrus Museum is 6 km from Chios town in a very fertile area with oranges and lemons, called Kampos.
 The small museum is housed in a traditional stone mansion with a large garden where you can enjoy coffee or drinks from fresh oranges, tangerine sorbet, orange pies, and local desserts with citrus flavors.
 The entrance is €3.
 Needless to say, this is by far my favorite museum in Chios 😀

 Learn History in the Monastery of Agios Minas

-2.7 km south of Citrus museum stands the large monastery of Agios Minas founded in 1572 CE, with a tragic history.
+2.7 km south of Citrus Museum stands the large monastery of Agios Minas founded in 1572 CE, with a tragic history.
 Inside the Monastery 3.000 Chians, adults, and small children were hiding to escape slaughter from the Ottomans on April 2nd, 1822.
 When the Ottomans invaded the monastery, the Chians in a desperate attempt to save the women and children, put them inside Catholicon – the monastery’s main church.

 The Ottomans set the church on fire and they all died.
 There is still evidence of blood on the church’s marble floor that can be visited.
-Later on, the monks and nuns that went to the monastery to start repairing it found thousands of bones scattered around the monastery.
-They have retrieved them and can be seen today inside the monastery and since 2021 there is a dedicated museum to the Chian slaughter inside the monastery.
+Later on, the monks and nuns who went to the monastery to start repairing it found thousands of bones scattered around the monastery.
+They have retrieved them and can be seen today inside the monastery and since 2021 there has been a dedicated museum to the Chian slaughter inside the monastery.
 Open between 8.00 – 12.00 am and 17.00-20.00 pm.

-History Tip: The Ottoman slaughter of Chios resulted in the deaths of twenty thousand citizens, and the forced deportation into slavery of almost all the surviving seventy thousand inhabitants.
+History Tip: The Ottoman slaughter of Chios resulted in the deaths of twenty thousand citizens and the forced deportation into slavery of almost all the surviving seventy thousand inhabitants.
 A large number of Chians committed suicide (Anavatos village) and some lucky ones escaped death and went to nearby islands.
 The famous painter Eugène Delacroix painted the Massacre of Chios which is today exhibited in the Museum of Louvres in Paris.

 Pistacia lentiscus or mastic tree is a small tree cultivated for its aromatic seed, mainly on the Greek island of Chios and around the Turkish town of Çeşme.
 Mastic is used as a flavoring for cakes, pastries, liqueurs, and gum.
 Masticha has also proven medicinal properties (antimicrobial and antibacterial) and is used as well in cosmetics for its rejuvenating action on the skin.